-How to Upcycle Wooden Crates Into a BBQ Side Table
+How to Upcycle Wooden Crates into a BBQ Side Table

 Having a BBQ, whether it’s a cosy cookout or a grand grill fest, is all about being prepared.
-By upcycling a few wooden crates into a dashing DIY BBQ side table, you’ll have all your essentials to hand while you mind food and flames.
+By upcycling a few wooden crates into a dashing DIY BBQ side table, you’ll have all your essentials to hand while you tend to food and flames.
 Its three tiers provide plenty of space for storing plates, cutlery and condiments, while its inspiring industrial look and robust leather handle give your garden an instant facelift.
 Making it yourself is easy – just dig out your trusty Dremel® and follow our master maker’s straightforward steps, upgrading your cutting and sanding skills in the process.

 2 Dremel® Multi-Vise clamping jaws

 3 stackable wooden crates

 2 rigid castor wheels

 4 metal angle bars

 2 bolts, nuts and washers for the handle